Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 *ContinueOldest(k).* Resumes the $k$ (casted to an int) program instances that were paused the longest time ago.

+*ContinueSequence(n).* Resumes all currently paused program instances corresponding to steps in sequence $n$ (casted to an int).
+See @sec:envvariables for knowing how to get sequence numbers.

+*ContinueSequenceOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in sequence $n$ (casted to an int) that were paused the longest time ago.
+See @sec:envvariables for knowing how to get sequence numbers.

+*ContinueSequenceYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to steps in sequence $n$ (casted to an int) that were paused the shortest time ago.
+See @sec:envvariables for knowing how to get sequence numbers.

 *ContinueStep(n).* Resumes all currently paused program instances corresponding to step $n$ (casted to an int).
 See @sec:envvariables for knowing how to get step numbers.

 *ContinueStepOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to step $n$ (casted to an int) that were paused the longest time ago.
 See @sec:envvariables for knowing how to get step numbers.